Grey zone conflict / hybrid warfare: How does it relate to negotiation and conflict management, throughout the West?

 Major publications

-Also in 2025: “A New Management System, for a New Type of Conflict?
+2025: “A New Management System, for a New Type of Conflict?
 Singapore’s Possible Role in Managing Grey Zone Conflict in International Commerce.”
 This article, by Chris Honeyman and Rachel Tan, was published in the July 2025 issue of Australia’s Dispute Resolution Review.
 In PDF at Honeyman & Tan 2025

 Negotiation Strategies for War by Other Means.